intel/llvm/test/conformance/README.md

 When you fix any test, the match file must be updated Empty match files indicate that there are no failing tests in a particular group for the corresponding adapter.

+## How to limit the test devices count

+To limit how many devices you want to run the CTS on, use CMake option UR_TEST_DEVICES_COUNT.
+If you want to run the tests on all available devices, set 0.
+The default value is 1.